Stress and Burnout Educational Programme

 - How perceived control influences our perception of stress.

-- How our physiology, psychology and biology changes every time we decide something is stressful for us and how these changes can lead to physical and psychological illnesses; specifically, stress-related illness, anxiety, depression and burnout.
+- How our physiology, psychology and biology changes and how these changes can lead to physical and psychological illnesses; specifically, stress-related illness, anxiety, depression and burnout.

 - SAM-The Match; our acute stress response.